VetRehab Services

 behaviour and training

 Most of the animals I’m asked to see have changed their behaviour – of course, that’s how they let us know that something is wrong in their world!
 Sometimes, in addition to the hands-on treatments, pain relief and other therapies, we also need to help our pets and horses overcome boredom, fears, anxiety and confusion.
+Including behaviour and training in vet rehab services is an essential part of ensuring your animals are mentally and emotionally comfortable.